 and making my world better because I was there?

-OUR QUESTIONS CREATE OUR WORLDS
+OUR CONVERSATIONS CREATE OUR WORLDS

-Most leaders have not been called to solve the world's problems, but we all have the opportunity and responsibility to have a positive influence on the people in our family, workplace and community.
+Most leaders have not been called to solve the world's problems, but we all have the opportunity and responsibility to have a positive influence on the people in our workplace, family, and community.

 A "negative" question focuses attention on problems, failures and things we can't control.
 If you ask, "What problems have you experienced over the last few months?", the other person will find an answer to your question; but rarely does someone respond to a negative question and feel confident, competent and committed to creating positive change after the conversation.
 Most of the time, negative questions cause people to get discouraged, defensive and blame someone else for causing the problem.
 However, if you ask positive questions like...